Coherence of Augmented Iwasawa Algebras: Coherence of a skew polynomial ring

 Let $G$ be the subgroup of $GL_2(\mathbb{Q}_p)$,

-Let $k$ be a finite field of characteristic $p$.
+Let $k$ be a discrete perfect field of characteristic $p$.
 In this subsection we show that the augmented Iwasawa algebra $kG$ is a coherent ring.
 We do this by looking explicitly at the ring structure of $kG$.\\

 \begin{jlem} \h The augmented Iwasawa algebra $kG$ is a skew-Laurent polynomial ring

 where $B$ is the subring

 and $F$ corresponds to the group element $ \in G$.
 Then $\sigma_F$ is the $k$-algebra automorphism of $B$ given by $\sigma_F(f(t^a)) = f(t^{pa})$.\\ \end{jlem}